 - Research your options / Think seriously about what you hope to gain from the exchange experience.
 This will determine the most important factors for evaluating your options.
 Research the Exchange Universities, opens in new window affiliated with your program, brainstorm your options, talk with friends/family/past participants.
 Estimate your costs and learn more about the exchange destinations.

-- Apply to the exchange program / Your application has two parts.
-First, complete the online application on the Ryerson International, opens in new window website.
-Next, prepare your Letter of Interest.
-This is a 1.5 – 2 page letter, single space, business formatted letter that is addressed to the Chair of your program.
+- Apply to the exchange program / Complete the online application on the Ryerson International, opens in new window website.
+A letter of interest is part of your application.
 In this letter you want to communicate why you are an excellent candidate for the exchange program.
 Simply put, you are explaining: Why an exchange?
 Why me?
 Why now?
 Why this school/country/program, etc. Ask someone who will give you honest feedback to read your letter, and double check it for typos, grammar and style.
-Don’t forget to sign the letter.
+It should be one page single spaced.

 Questions / Click here to email us.